marvinknoeller/mk-temporal-domain-derivative-perfect-conductor/README.md

 ## Requirements and additional information
 The numerical examples were run on the Roihu supercomputer provided by CSC-Center of Science, Finland.
 In their current release the examples cannot be run locally.
-Neither the local Ram the number of workers would suffice.
+Neither the local workspace nor the number of workers would suffice.